statisticalbiotechnology/cb2030/questions/pca.md

 ## Notebook

 1. In the notebook (PCA of Carcinomas) it is explained that the data from both types of cancer are merged a just one single dataset and from this "new merged data set" the principal components are obtained which are later used for the SVD analysis.
 I don't quite understand how you plot the "new merged data set" for obtaining the principal components when you only have the transcripts count as the variable?
 I mean, in the youtube video you explain that a single data set from patients could be plotted in order to get the principal component 1, though there you had 2 variables (height and weight).
 In the notebook we only have one single variable (counts of transcripts), so how does the code produce the principal component?
 Does it choose random transcript counts and plot them against each other?
 > Each of the two sets contains patients' gene expression values (about 20k gene exression values per patient).
-Here the data is given as a 500*20k array, patients as columns, genes at rows.
-You add the patients containing the two types of cancer in one large set,which here is  represented as a 1k*20k matrix.
+Here the data is given as a 500 x 20k array, patients as columns, genes at rows.
+You add the patients containing the two types of cancer in one large set,which here is  represented as a 1k x 20k matrix.
 This is a typicalthing that is easier viewed in the notebook directly.

 ## Design of Experiments